ArtoriasCode/jwtgo/README.md

 ```

 ### Run without Docker
-- Navigate to the `configs` folder and create a `config.yaml` file, similar to `config.yaml.sample`, in this directory.
+- Navigate to the `configs` folder and create a `.env` file, similar to `.env.sample`, in this directory.
 - Install the `go` if it is not installed on your computer.
 - Install the `MongoDB` if it is not installed on your computer.
-- Fill in the `config.yaml` file with your data.
+- Fill in the `.env` file with your data.
 - Run `go mod download`.
 - Run `go run cmd/app/main.go`.
 - Access API using http://127.0.0.1:8000.